acntech-archive/docker-jira/README.md

 `X_PROXY_SCHEME`    : Sets the connector scheme (in this case `http`).
 `X_PATH`            : Sets the context path (in this case `/jira` so you would access JIRA http://localhost:8080/jira).

-_IMPORTANT_!
+> IMPORTANT!
 This configuration will be only written to `${JIRA_INSTALL_DIR}/conf/server.xml` file once, when one or more of env variables are provided.
 Next time you stop/start container these parameters will be ignored.

 You will also need to configure reverse proxy, _example_ of such configuration for _Nginx_ (which is running at same [Docker host and network](https://docs.docker.com/engine/userguide/networking/dockernetworks/) as JIRA) is:
 ```